 - An alternative option may be to travel and re-enter the U.S. thereby beginning your F1 status again.
 Please note that you will not be eligible for benefits (such as CPT or OPT employment) until 1 full academic year following your re-entry to the U.S.

-2. Documents needed to ISSO to apply for reinstatement: Please submit the items below to ISSO so a new I-20 marked for reinstatement may be issued:
+2. Documents to submit to the ISSO to apply for reinstatement: Please submit the items below to the ISSO so a new I-20 marked for reinstatement may be issued:

-3. Documents needed to USCIS for reinstatement application:
+3. Documents to submit to USCIS with your reinstatement application:

 - New I-20 marked for reinstatement

 - Include the application fee and biometrics fee (personal check, cashier’s check, or money order) as described at www.uscis.gov/i-539